 The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.
 He has sent me to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free, to proclaim the year of the Lord’s favor.

 Typically, we will do some reading, watch a video, or other preparation to familiarize ourselves with the subject matter before the LI.
 We will spend most Mondays learning about the issue, on site when possible and in session with the public leader.
 Members of the Seminary faculty will accompany us in our learning and lead us in theological reflection on the issues.
-(For one example of making these connections, take a Dr. William Greenway’s essay, “The Tragedy of the Commons: Faith, Ethics, and Public Policy.”)
+(For one example of making these connections, see Dr. William Greenway’s essay, “The Tragedy of the Commons: Faith, Ethics, and Public Policy.”)

 We will also work together on increasing confidence to deal with public issues as a congregational leader.
 The Practice of Adaptive Leadership by Heifetz, Grashow and Linksy will be our consistent guide, supplemented with other exercises and practices that open us to new understandings.
 We will also have a specialized workshop on media communications.